endoflife-date/endoflife.date/products/iphone.md

 > The iPhone is a line of smartphones designed and marketed by Apple Inc. that use Apple's iOS mobile operating system.

 Most likely, new iPhone models will come out in September every year (with a few possible exceptions). iPhone support (supported devices gets the latest iOS updates) is quite long.
-Apple ocassionaly releases security updates for much older devices, such as [this security fix in iOS 12.5.2](https://support.apple.com/en-us/HT212257) which was pushed to iPhone 6 and iPhone 5S.
+Apple occasionally releases security updates for much older devices, such as [this security fix in iOS 12.5.2](https://support.apple.com/en-us/HT212257) which was pushed to iPhone 6 and iPhone 5S.
 Apple has committed to [pushing important security updates on iOS 14][ios14] as well for supported devices.

 Apple maintains a list of Supported iPhone models at <https://support.apple.com/en-in/guide/iphone/iphe3fa5df43/ios>.